Polyfrost/Hytils-Reborn/README.md

-# Hytilities Reborn
+# Hytils Reborn
 <a href="https://github.com/W-OVERFLOW/Hytilities-Reborn/releases" target="_blank"></a>
 <img alt="downloads" src="https://img.shields.io/github/downloads/W-OVERFLOW/Hytilities-Reborn/total?color=F5C400&style=for-the-badge" /> <img alt="downloads latest" src="https://img.shields.io/github/downloads-pre/W-OVERFLOW/Hytilities-Reborn/latest/total?color=F5C400&style=for-the-badge" />

 <details open>
   <summary>User Guide</summary>

-### What is Hytilities Reborn?
+### What is Hytils Reborn?
-Hytilities Reborn is a [Hypixel](https://hypixel.net) focused Forge 1.8.9 mod based on [Sk1er LLC's Hytilities](https://github.com/Sk1erLLC/Hytilities), adding tons of Quality of Life features that you would want while on Hypixel, such as an Advertisement-Blocker, AutoQueue, AutoGL, Height Overlay, Game Status Restyle, AutoComplete for /play and plenty others to discover on your own!
+Hytils Reborn is a [Hypixel](https://hypixel.net) focused Forge 1.8.9 mod based on [Sk1er LLC's Hytilities](https://github.com/Sk1erLLC/Hytilities), adding tons of Quality of Life features that you would want while on Hypixel, such as an Advertisement-Blocker, AutoQueue, AutoGL, Height Overlay, Game Status Restyle, AutoComplete for /play and plenty others to discover on your own!

-### How do I use Hytilities Reborn?
+### How do I use Hytils Reborn?
-Hytilities Reborn is installed just like any other Forge mod.
+Hytils Reborn is installed just like any other Forge mod.

 If you do not know how to install a Forge mod, then we recommend following [this step-by-step guide](https://github.com/LizzyMaybeDev/Introduction-to-modding-mc "Credits: LizzyMaybeDev").
 ## Features